-Eva McKend joined Spectrum News’ Washington D.C. bureau in May 2018.
-She serves as an on-air congressional correspondent, reporting for Spectrum’s 24-hour news stations across the country from the nation’s capital with a special focus on Kentucky's congressional delegation.
-Eva also files reports for other Spectrum News channels including NY1 and Bay News 9.
+Eva McKend joined CNN's Washington D.C. bureau in September 2021 as a National Politics Reporter.
+She previously served as an on-air congressional correspondent, reporting for Spectrum’s 24-hour news stations across the country from the nation’s capital with a special focus on Kentucky's congressional delegation.
+Eva also filed reports for other Spectrum News channels including NY1 and Bay News 9.

 She has become known in Washington for her pointed questions to people in leadership, getting then-Senate Majority Leader Mitch McConnell to confirm on the record that climate change is being exacerbated by humans and that he wasn’t going to be an “impartial juror” in President Donald Trump’s first impeachment trial.
 Her question to McConnell on reparations for slavery elicited his most robust rejection of the concept to date and drove the news cycle nationwide for several days.